1. I do not have the trophy!

 John Michael Hinton: Gave great tweaks to the script and also made the suggestion of charging the phone twice instead of once…which seriously looked so much better!

-Kelvin Chow: Also appearing on this season of Fool Us, Kelvin provided some critical assistance in helping me obtain permission to create a key moment in the routine.
+Kelvin Chow: Kelvin provided some critical assistance in helping me obtain permission to create a key moment in the routine.
+He also appearing on this season of Fool Us.

 Garrett Thomas: I don’t know where to begin.
-Garrett was the one who recommended that this be an informercial, without even knowing I did voice overs.
+Garrett was the one who recommended that this be an informercial.
+He didn’t even knowing I did voice overs.
 Once he learned that, so many incredible ideas followed.
-Garrett not only came up with the idea of using a giant spool of cable, but also made the suggestion of charging the phone at the end.
+Garrett came up with the idea of using a giant spool of cable.
+However, he also made the suggestion of charging the phone at the end.
 Cannot thank him enough for his consulting in this routine.